rhdunn/festvox/README.md

 ----------

-The included [festvox](http://www.festvox.org) documentation, scripts and examples should be sufficient for an interested person to build their own synthetic voices in currently supported languages or new languages in the University of Edinburgh's Festival Speech Synthesis System.
+The [festvox](http://www.festvox.org) project, based at Carnegie Mellon University, distributes documentation, scripts and examples that should be sufficient for an interested person to build their own synthetic voices in currently supported languages or new languages in the University of Edinburgh's Festival Speech Synthesis System.
 The quality of the result depends much on the time and skill of the builder.
 For English it may be possible to build a new voice in a couple of days work, a new language may take months or years to build.
 It should be noted that even the best voices in Festival (or any other speech synthesis system for that matter) are still nowhere near perfect quality.

 This distribution includes: